 During the June 1967 war, Israel took control of the Gaza Strip.
 It established Israel’s first settlement bloc in Gaza, Gush Katif, in the southwestern corner near Rafah and the Egyptian border.
 The same site was once home to a small kubutz that had existed for 18 months between 1946 and 1948.
 In total, between 1967 and 2005, Israel established 21 settlements in Gaza, occupying 20 percent of the land area of Gaza.

 Peace Treaty between Egypt and Israel, 1979: On 26 March 1979, Israel and Egypt signed the Egyptian-Israeli Peace Treaty.
 One of the provisions stipulated that Israel would withdraw its armed forces and civilians from the Sinai Peninsula, which Israel had occupied during the June 1967 War.
 A 100-meter-wide buffer zone was established between Gaza and Egypt known as the Salah al-Din Axis.
-The length of the international border along the Philadelphia Corridor. (? – is this the same as the Salah al-Din Axis?
-It hasn’t been mentioned before) is seven miles.
+The length of the international border along the Philadelphia Corridor is seven miles.

 The Egyptians agreed to demilitarize the Sinai Peninsula, and it renounced all territorial claims to the territory north of the agreed-to border.
 The final status of the Gaza Strip and other relations between Israel and the Palestinians were not addressed in the treaty.
 The Gaza Strip remained under Israeli military administration, and the Israeli army became responsible for the maintenance of civilian facilities and services.